 Select suitable mounting position for boiler, using the template mark flue outlet and boiler mounting points.
-Drill two 10mm holes 90mm deep to accept the wall plugs, fit wall plugs.
-Fit two special wall plugs on the wall as described in the fig. 12a.
-Fasten the wall bracket to the wall using an antitheft nut on the right side and a standard nut (M8) on the left side.
-Mount the boiler on the wall bracket and fix using an antitheft nut on the left side and a standard nut (M8) on the right side.
+Drill two 10mm holes 70mm deep to accept the wall plugs.
+Fit standard wall plugs on the left and right side and the special wall plug in the middle (fig. 13a).
+Fix the wall bracket to the wall using standard lock nut (M8) on both sides.
+Mount the boiler on the wall bracket and fix using the special antitheft nut (M8) as described in the fig. 13a.
 Using a core drill cut a 118mm diameter hole for the flue.

-- 1. CH flow (22 mm)
+- 1. CH flow

-- 2. Safety Valve (15 mm)
+- 2. Safety Valve

-- 3. Domestic hot water outlet (15 mm)
+- 3. Domestic hot water outlet

-- 4. Gas supply (22 mm)
+- 4. Gas supply

-- 5. Domestic hot water inlet (15 mm)
+- 5. Domestic hot water inlet

-- 6. CH return (22 mm)
+- 6. CH return